yext/answers-search-ui/README.md

 ANSWERS.addComponent('RangeFilter', {
   // Required, the selector for the container element where the component will be injected
   container: '.range-filter-container',
-  // Required, the API name of the field to filter on // TODO required??
+  // Required, the API name of the field to filter on
   field: 'outdoorPoolCount',
-  // TODO ???
-Optional, title to display for the range
+  // Optional, title to display for the range control, defaults to empty legend
   title: 'Number of Outdoor Pools',
-  // Optional, the label to show next to the min value, // DEFAULTS TO??
-TODO
+  // Optional, the label to show next to the min value, defaults to no label
   minLabel: 'At Least',
-  // Optional, the placeholder text for the min value, // DEFAULTS TO??
-TODO
+  // Optional, the placeholder text for the min value, defaults to 'Min'
   minPlaceholderText: 'Min',
-  // Optional, the label to show next to the max value, // DEFAULTS TO??
-TODO
+  // Optional, the label to show next to the max value, defaults to no label
   maxLabel: 'Not More Than',
-  // Optional, the placeholder text for the max value // DEFAULTS TO??
-TODO
+  // Optional, the placeholder text for the max value, defaults to 'Max'
   maxPlaceholderText: 'Max',
   // Optional, the initial min value to show, defaults to 0
   initialMin: 1,